-Explore the Whaling Museum’s art, history, science, and culture content at your schools through the Museum’s outreach program.
+Explore the Whaling Museum’s art, history, science, and culture content at your schools through the Museum’s outreach programs.

 Outreach programs are designed to comply with Massachusetts Curriculum Frameworks and Common Core standards.
 Most programs can be adjusted to meet group needs, and the Education Department can work with you to customize your experience.
 Please read below for more information on available outreach programs and to schedule your visit.

 One class (up to 30 students) | 60 minutes